Sebastianyzy/TSW_RoutePlanner/README.md

-# TSW_RoutePlanner
+# RoutePlanner

 **Description**\
-A Route Planning Tool for TORONTO SUN WAH TRADING LTD and PLANWAY POULTRY INC.
+A Route Planning Tool for TORONTO SUN WAH TRADING LTD.

 **Features**\
 Iteracts with the GoMotive Api, extract trip data, and generates a google map route planner.